1983 Chevrolet Camaro Z28 hatchback coupe

 External options included 15 x 7-inch cast aluminum wheels ($184), tinted glass ($68), and removable glass roof panels ($695).
 Inside, you could add air conditioning ($566), an intermittent windshield wiper system ($41), an electric rear window defogger ($107), automatic speed control ($112), power door locks ($93), power windows ($143), a Comfortilt steering wheel ($81), and nine different radios including an AM/FM stereo radio with a stereo cassette player ($272).

-Long neglected by the collector market and with most now used up, late second-generation Z28s in good or great shape now get interesting numbers at auctions.
-A largely stock Black 1980 Z28 went for $45,000 at Mecum’s January 2022 auction in Kissimmee.
-According to Hagerty’s valuation tools, all the money for a 1980 Z28 in #1/Concours condition is $47,600.
-A more normal #3/Good condition version is valued at $21,000.
+Long neglected by the collector market and with most now used up, late second-generation Z28s in good or great shape now get interesting numbers at online and in-person auctions.
+According to Hagerty’s valuation tools, all the money for a 1980 Z28 with the LM1 motor, the four-speed manual, and T-tops in #1/Concours condition is $60,100.
+A more normal #3/Good condition version is valued at $23,400.
+Second-generation Camaros have good club support and are often available in the Hemmings Motor News classifieds, on eBay Motors, and on Bring a Trailer.

 Make mine Red, I think.
 Surprisingly—at least to me—the most popular Camaro color in 1980 was Dark Blue.

-Other Camaros I have covered include the 1980 Rally Sport coupe, the 1984 Sport Coupe, the 1985 Berlinetta hatchback coupe, and the 1985 IROC-Z hatchback coupe.
-Why am I concentrating so much on the 1980 and 1985 Camaros?
+Other Camaros I have covered include the 1980 Rally Sport coupe, the 1982 Z28 Indy 500 Commemorative Edition hatchback coupe, the 1984 Sport Coupe, the 1985 IROC-Z hatchback coupe, and the 1986 Berlinetta hatchback coupe.

 1986 Chevrolet Camaro Berlinetta hatchback coupe